initialcommit-com/git-sim/README.md

 The `[global options]` apply to the overarching `git-sim` simulation itself, including:

 `--light-mode`: Use a light mode color scheme instead of default dark mode.
 `--animate`: Instead of outputting a static image, animate the Git command behavior in a .mp4 video.
 `--disable-auto-open, -d`: Disable the automatic opening of the image/video file after generation.
 `--reverse, -r`: Display commit history in the reverse direction.
+`--img-format`: Output format for the image file, i.e. `jpg` or `png`.
+Default output format is `jpg`.

+Animation-only global options (to be used in conjunction with `--animate`):

 `--video-format`: Output format for the video file, i.e. `mp4` or `webm`.
 Default output format is `mp4`.

-Animation-only global options (to be used in conjunction with `--animate`):

 `--speed=n`: Set the multiple of animation speed of the output simulation, `n` can be an integer or float, default is 1.
 `--low-quality`: Render the animation in low quality to speed up creation time, recommended for non-presentation use.
 `--show-intro`: Add an intro sequence with custom logo and title.